deniskabana/hackathon-zomblox-ts/README.md

 A simple top-down shooter game made from ground-up by me as a hackathon and a challenge project.
 Drawing heavily from my Unity experience, implementing everything in OOP TS.

 The aim for MVP after 24hrs of work:

+1. My own UI, Draw and Level managers
-1. Single-player, 3 weapons, day-night cycle, shop
+2. Single-player, 3 weapons, day-night cycle, shop
-2. Zombies spawning during the night, flow field path finding
+3. Zombies spawning during the night, flow field path finding, large amounts
-3. Endless survival and menu with proper credits
+4. Endless survival and menu with proper credits

 ### Play now!